SamWilsn/writing/taint/index.md

 Last, and probably simplest, is taint checking.
 This phase walks through the data flow graph, tainting every variable that is reachable from an initially tainted variable.

-Once the taint is propagated, the "protected" variables (variables used as the location argument to an `sload` or `sstore`) are checked for taint.
+Once the taint is propagated, the "protected" variables (variables used as the key argument to an `sload` or `sstore`) are checked for taint.
 If tainted protected variables are found, a taint violation exception is thrown.

 In this example, `ret_0` is both protected and tainted.